-This Sourdough Discard Sandwich Bread is a soft, fluffy loaf with just a hint of tang, perfect for everyday use.
+This sourdough discard sandwich bread is a soft, fluffy loaf with just a hint of tang, perfect for everyday use.
 This easy recipe combines the depth of sourdough flavor with the convenience of instant yeast for a quicker rise.
 Whether you’re making sandwiches, toast, or French toast, this homemade bread is a delicious way to use up your extra discard!

 Why You’ll Love This Recipe